 Entity returns add another layer.
 Form 1120-S and Form 1065 workpapers often need clearer separation of distributions, guaranteed payments, partner or shareholder loans, payroll, reimbursements, and balance-sheet accounts.
 Form 1040-related bookkeeping support may sit beside W-2s, Forms 1099, K-1s, brokerage statements, and other tax documents, but the bookkeeping work still has to reconcile back to source documents.

-Tax software names belong in the workflow context, not as the subject of the article.
-Whether the preparer uses Lacerte, ProConnect, ProSeries, Drake, CCH, UltraTax, or GoSystem, the bookkeeping package needs categories and notes that can be reviewed and transferred cleanly.
-A tax season write-up workflow for CPA Lacerte or ProSeries users fails if staff bury uncertainty in a broad miscellaneous account just to make the file look complete.
+Whatever tax software the preparer uses, the bookkeeping package needs categories and notes that can be reviewed and transferred cleanly.
+The workflow fails if staff bury uncertainty in a broad miscellaneous account just to make the file look complete.

 The judgment calls should stay visible.
 Owner draws are not the same as expenses.
 Transfers are not revenue.
 Loan payments may need principal and interest separated.
 Credit card payments should not duplicate expenses already recorded from the card statement.
 Mixed-use property costs, reimbursed expenses, uncategorized checks, and unclear deposits should be flagged for review rather than forced into a category that the preparer later has to unwind.